weavephp/example-doublepass/README.md

 ## Example walkthrough

 The html/index.php file loads in the composer autoloader, creates a new instance of App and then calls the start() method on the instance, passing in a value for the environment and a path to the config.
 The start() method is provided by Weave.
 The environment string can be anything you want and the config path depends on which Adaptor you use for config loading.
-In this case the environment string is a Const set to 'development' and we are using Zend Config so the path and the environment string are combined to load the config/development.json file.
+In this case the environment string is a Const set to 'development' and we are using Laminas Config so the path and the environment string are combined to load the config/development.json file.

 The src/App.php file is the main App class.
 Notice that Weave is applied as a trait on the class.
 Weave provides a start() method and requires three other methods be defined - one for config loading, one for error handling and one for loading the dependency injection container.
 You could write these methods yourself but in this example we are using Adaptors to supply them.

-* The config loading is handled with the Zend Config Adaptor which is a trait on the App class.
+* The config loading is handled with the Laminas Config Adaptor which is a trait on the App class.
 * The error handling is via the Whoops error Adaptor which is, again, a trait on the App class.
 * Loading of the Aura.Di DIC is via the Aura Container Adaptor which is also a trait on the App class.